contradict/SampleReturn/README.md

  * select global planning technique
  * select local planning technique
  * State Machine (or real planner?)
+ * Watchdog algorithm that, for example, "starts over" if she thinks the whole place has been searched but not all the samples have been found

 ##Sample Sensors
  * Wood Block